AP and Honors Courses

-In 2016-17, Jesuit added the AP Capstone Diploma program with great success, as the juniors in the AP Seminar component of the program earned a 100% AP exam pass rate in 2017 and 2018.
-In 2019, Jesuit produced its second class of students who had received the AP Capstone Diploma.
+In 2016-17, Jesuit added the AP Capstone Diploma program with great success, as the juniors in the AP Seminar component of the program earned a 100% AP exam pass rate the first three years of the program.
+Two graduating classes have successfully competed the program - a total of 16 students - and earned the AP Capstone Diploma.
 Click here for more information about AP Capstone, and click here for information about receiving college credit and college placement for completing AP Capstone.
 More than 300 colleges/universities have credit policies for AP Capstone courses.

 With more Jesuit students successfully completing AP exams every year, the number of AP Scholars has risen commensurately.
-Click here for a full listing of Jesuit's AP Scholars for 2017-18, including the eight National AP Scholars, 11 AP Capstone Diploma recipients, and 56 AP Scholars with Distinction.
+Click here for a full listing of Jesuit's AP Scholars for 2018-19, including the school record-shattering 18 National AP Scholars.

 NOTE: The nationally administered AP exam is a course requirement for all AP classes at Jesuit.
 Students enrolled in an AP course may not opt-out of taking the AP exam for that course.